All Episodes

 Here we go.

-Iran threatens German banks over pull out.
+Here's the headline: Iran threatens German banks over pullout.

-The vice governor of the Iranian Central Bank, Mohammed Jafar Mojarad told the Financial Times Deutschland that the bank's actions could have long-term consequences.
+The vice governor of the Iranian Central Bank, Mohammed Jafar Mojarad, told the Financial Times Deutschland that the bank's actions could have long-term consequences.

 We are not happy with the bank's decisions.